Federal judge blocks Missouri's restrictive abortion law

 The only exception falling under the law is if a physician deems that the pregnancy would put the mother's health at risk.

-In his order, Judge Sachs wrote that this type of restriction would severely impact hundreds of women.
+In his order, Sachs wrote that this type of restriction would severely impact hundreds of women.

 “The impact of the 20-week rule seems likely to prohibit about 100 abortions performed each year.
 I classify that as a significant interference with plaintiffs’ service and the rights of its prospective patients, so it should be considered quite adequate as harm to justify immediate relief from the defective provisions of House Bill 126."

-Pro-abortion advocates have vehemently argued against the law since it was signed saying that it would impact most abortions since many women do not know they are pregnant at eight weeks so it is ostensibly an outright ban.
+Abortion rights advocates have vehemently argued against the law since it was signed saying that it would impact most abortions since many women do not know they are pregnant at eight weeks — so it is ostensibly an outright ban.

-Attorneys argued that the law would severely limit access to abortion and prevent the "vast majority of patients from obtaining the constitutionally protected medical care they seek.

-"As a physician, I can tell you that Missourians believe that legislators and Governor Parson have no place in our exam room," said Colleen McNicholas, the medical director for Planned Parenthood in St. Louis after court arguments, according to the Associated Press.
+“Today’s decision blocks a harmful law that bans abortion before many know they’re pregnant.
+What little abortion access in Missouri is left, will stay in place for the time being.
+In the meantime, we cannot ignore the part of this law that remains in place, which allows politicians to interfere with the patient-provider relationship.
+Let’s be very clear: these severe restrictions on abortion access do nothing to address disability rights or discrimination," said Alexis McGill Johnson, acting president and CEO of Planned Parenthood Federation of America, shortly after the order was issued.
+"Planned Parenthood won’t cower to politicians.
+We will continue fighting in court and working with every person to ensure they get the health care they need and deserve,

-Attorneys for the state argued that only women who are seeking abortions have standing to block the law since they will be most effected, not the ACLU or Planned Parenthood.
-Judge Sachs refuted this argument in his order saying that a provider had "standing to assert and litigate rights of anticipated future abortion patients."
+Attorneys for the state argued that only women who are seeking abortions have standing to block the law since they will be the ones most affected, not the ACLU or Planned Parenthood.
+Sachs refuted this argument in his order saying that a provider had "standing to assert and litigate rights of anticipated future abortion patients."

 Missouri is one of six states that has only one abortion clinic.
 The other five states are Kentucky, Mississippi, North Dakota, South Dakota and West Virginia, according to the Guttmacher Institute, a research organization that supports abortion rights.